Josscoder/UltimateTroll/README.md

 ## 📜 LICENSE

-This plugin is licensed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/Josscoder/UltimateTroll/blob/master/LICENSE), this plugin was completely created by Josscoder (José Luciano Mejia Arias)
+This plugin is licensed under the [Apache License 2.0 LICENSE](https://github.com/Josscoder/UltimateTroll/blob/master/LICENSE), this plugin was completely created by Josscoder (José Luciano Mejia Arias)